T

 landmark

-The first English fortress in India, established in 1644.
-It now houses the Secretariat and Legislative Assembly of Tamil Nadu, along with a museum showcasing artifacts from the colonial era.
-Explore the St. Mary's Church, the oldest Anglican church east of the Suez.
+The first English fortress in India, built in 1644.
+It now houses the Secretariat and Legislative Assembly of Tamil Nadu, along with a museum showcasing artifacts from the British East India Company era.

 2. Midday